MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-234-update.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of checks for deploy.](../../media/234-pipelines-12.png "Screenshot of checks for deploy")

-Check categories run one by one and if one fails, the rest of the checks are not executed.
+Check categories run one by one and if one fails, the rest of the checks aren't executed.
 This means that if you have a Branch control check and an Approval, if the Branch control fails, the Approval will fail, too.
 So no needless emails will be sent.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of checks for deploy fail.](../../media/234-pipelines-13.png "Screenshot of checks for deploy fail")